alitoast/Introduction-to-AI/README.md

 Implement the Value Iteration algorithm to solve Markov Decision Processes and analyze how the algorithm’s hyperparameters (like discount factor and iteration count) affect policy convergence.

-* Implement ValueIterationAgent in valueIterationAgents.py

-* Analyze and interpret results in analysis.py

 ## Acknowledgment

-These projects are part of the UC Berkeley CS188 AI course and adapted here for learning and academic purposes.
+These projects are part of the **UC Berkeley CS188** AI course and adapted here for learning and academic purposes.